4. The Truth about Hell

-Secondly, that there are consequences to our actions that are not always felt on earth but follow us into eternity.
+Secondly, there are consequences to our actions that are not always felt on Earth but follow us into eternity.

-Fourthly, is that God's Word is the most important evidence for us to prepare for life eternal.
+Fourth, God's Word is the most critical evidence for us to prepare for eternal life.

-The fifth lesson is that no matter what our economic position in this world, if we don't have Christ, we don't have eternal life with God (1 John 5:12).
+The fifth lesson is that no matter our economic position in this world if we don't have Christ, we don't have eternal life with God (1 John 5:12).

 Prayer: Father, thank you for telling us plainly in Your Word what we need to do to prepare for eternity.
-I ask that everyone who is not confident of their eternal destiny would pray to You and seek until they find eternal life in Christ.
+I ask that everyone who is not confident of their eternal destiny pray and seek You until they find eternal life in Christ.
 Let none of us be content in life without You.
-Help us as we reach out to those who do not know Christ, and help us to win them from the Kingdom of Darkness and bring them into Your Kingdom of Light.
+Help us as we reach out to those who do not know Christ that we may win them from the Kingdom of Darkness and bring them into Your Kingdom of Light.
 Amen.

 A website for free Bible studies can be found at this link: www.groupbiblestudy.com